 (2) Refuse to permit the director to interview employees or other personnel used by the facility, residents, or families of residents;

-(3) Refuse to permit the director to review any record, medical or otherwise, kept by the facility; or
+(3) Refuse to permit the director to review any record kept by the facility or their agents, including but not limited to:

-(4) Otherwise hinder the director's investigation of an allegation of abuse or neglect of a resident or misappropriation of property of a resident.
+(5) Otherwise hinder the director's investigation of an allegation of abuse, neglect, or exploitation of a resident, or misappropriation of the property of a resident.

 (D) If, after investigation, the director determines that there is a reasonable basis for an allegation, the director shall provide written notice to the accused in accordance with paragraphs (E) and (F) of this rule.
 The director also shall send a copy of the notice to any long-term care facility or a residential care facility that the director knows currently is using the accused to provide services.